chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/README.md

 During the training, I added dropout layers for all the architectures as a regularization tool, which can reduce the overfitting.
 I added two several dropout layers after each fully connected layer.
 A relatively low value of 0.5 is used on the dropout layers.

 The VGG architecture is much deeper and powerful than LeNet.
-Its learning capability is thus much higher.
 Only 3x3 convolution and 2x2 pooling are used throughout the whole network.
-The depth is therefore very important for the performance of the CNN.
+The depth is therefore very important for the performance of the neural network.

 ### Test a Model on New Images